Esri/arcgis-runtime-samples-ios/README.md

 ## Building samples using Swift Package Manager

 1. **Fork** and then **clone** the repository
+1. **Run** the `arcgis-ios-sdk-samples` app target

-1. **Install** the ArcGIS Runtime SDK for iOS and ArcGIS Runtime Toolkit with Swift Package Manager
+> The project is configured to install the ArcGIS Runtime SDK for iOS and ArcGIS Runtime Toolkit with Swift Package Manager.
+To add the Swift Packages to your project, follow the steps below

 * Open your project in Xcode
 * Go to File > Swift Packages > Add Package Dependency option
 * Enter `https://github.com/Esri/arcgis-runtime-toolkit-ios` as the package repository URL
 * Choose version 100.11.0 or a later version.
 Click Next.
 Only version 100.11.0 or newer supports Swift Package Manager.

-    > Note: The Toolkit Swift Package adds the ArcGIS SDK Swift Package as a dependency so no need to add both separately.
-If you already have the ArcGIS SDK Swift Package delete that and just add the Toolkit Swift Package.
+> Note: The Toolkit Swift Package adds the ArcGIS Runtime SDK Swift Package as a dependency, so there is no need to add both separately.
+>
 > New to Swift Package Manager?
-Visit swift.org/package-manager/
+Visit https://swift.org/package-manager/

 ## Building samples using installed SDK

 1. **Fork** and then **clone** the repository
-    > Make sure to use the "recursive" option to ensure you get the **ArcGIS Runtime Toolkit** submodule
-    >
-    >`git clone --recursive [URL to Git repo]`
-    >
-    > If you've already cloned the repo without the submodule, you can load the submodule using
-    >
-    >`git submodule update --init`

-### Steps to set up the ArcGIS Runtime SDK Swift Package

 1. **Install** the ArcGIS Runtime SDK for iOS to a central location on your Mac as described [here](https://developers.arcgis.com/ios/get-started)
 1. **Download** the package repository for ArcGIS Runtime SDK for iOS [here](https://github.com/Esri/arcgis-runtime-ios), and extract it to `$HOME/arcgis-runtime-ios`
 1. Create a symbolic link to the ArcGIS Runtime SDK binary framework
     > `ln -s $HOME/Library/SDKs/ArcGIS/Frameworks/ArcGIS.xcframework $HOME/arcgis-runtime-ios/ArcGIS.xcframework`
-1. Open the package manifest (Package.swift) for ArcGIS Runtime SDK
+1. **Open** the package manifest (Package.swift) for ArcGIS Runtime SDK
     > Change target to
     > `.binaryTarget(name: "ArcGIS", path: "ArcGIS.xcframework")`

-### Steps to set up ArcGIS Runtime Toolkit Swift Package
+1. **Download** the package repository for ArcGIS Runtime Toolkit for iOS [here](https://github.com/Esri/arcgis-runtime-toolkit-ios), and extract it to the project directory
+1. **Drag** the Toolkit's folder into the Project navigator
+    > This action adds your dependency’s Swift package as a local package to your project.

-1. **Open** the Toolkit's package manifest:
+1. **Open** the Toolkit's package manifest
     > Add `import FileProvider`
     > Change dependency to
     > `.package(name: "ArcGIS", path: "\(FileManager.default.homeDirectoryForCurrentUser.path)/arcgis-runtime-ios")`
 1. **Open** the `arcgis-ios-sdk-samples.xcodeproj` **project** file
 1. **Run** the `arcgis-ios-sdk-samples` app target

-    > If you get the error message saying _"This Copy Files build phase contains a reference to a missing file 'ArcGISToolkit.framework'"_, you probably didn't clone the repo to include it's submodule.
-See Step 1 above.
+> For more information on setting up local Swift Packages, please visit https://developer.apple.com/documentation/swift_packages/editing_a_package_dependency_as_a_local_package

 ## Building samples using CocoaPods

 1. **Fork** and then **clone** the repository
 1. **Install** the ArcGIS Runtime SDK for iOS by running the `pod install` command in the folder where you cloned this repository
 1. **Open** the `arcgis-ios-sdk-samples.xcworkspace` **workspace** file
-1. **Select** the `arcgis-ios-sdk-samples` project node, go to the `Build Phases` tab, and **delete** the phases for `Embed Frameworks`.
-(This phase conflicts with CocoaPods and is only required when using the installed SDK as described in the previous section)
-1. **Select** the `ArcGISToolkit.xcodeproj` project node and **delete** it. (this project dependency conflicts with CocoaPods and is only required when using the installed SDK as described in the previous section)
 1. **Run** the `arcgis-ios-sdk-samples` app target

 ## Sample Data